French Cochinchina: Incorporation into the State of Vietnam

+Celebrations of the inauguration of Autonomous Republic of Cochinchina, June 1946, Saigon.
+A man waves the French tricolour and the three-striped Cochinchina flag.

 On 1 June 1946, while the Viet Minh leadership was in France for negotiations, at the initiative of High Commissioner d'Argenlieu and in violation of the 6 March Ho–Sainteny agreement, a local territorial assembly proclaimed an "Autonomous Republic".
 War between France and the Viet Minh began shortly afterwards.
 Nguyễn Văn Thinh, the first head of its government, died in an apparent suicide in November 1946.
 He was succeeded by Lê Văn Hoạch, a member of the caodaist sect.
 In 1947, Nguyễn Văn Xuân replaced Lê and renamed the "Provisional Government of the Autonomous Republic of Cochinchina" as the "Provisional Government of Southern Vietnam", suggesting that his aim was to reunite the whole country.

 The next year, the Provisional Central Government of Vietnam was proclaimed with the merger of Annam and Tonkin: Xuân became its Prime minister and left office in Cochinchina, where he was replaced by Trần Văn Hữu.
 Xuân and the French had agreed to reunite Vietnam, but Cochinchina posed a problem because of its ill-defined legal status.
 The reunification was opposed by the French colonists, who were still influential on the Cochinchinese council, and by Southern Vietnamese autonomists.
 Together they delayed the process of reunification by arguing that Cochinchina was still legally a colony – as its new status as a republic had never been ratified by the French National Assembly – and that any territorial change therefore required the approval of the French parliament.
 Xuân issued a by-law reuniting Cochinchina with the rest of Vietnam, but it was overruled by the Cochinchinese council.

 Cochinchina remained separated from the rest of Vietnam for over a year, while former Emperor Bảo Đại – whom the French wanted to bring back to power as a political alternative to Ho Chi Minh – refused to return to Vietnam and take office as head of state until the country was fully reunited.
 On 14 March 1949, the French National Assembly voted a law permitting the creation of a Territorial Assembly of Cochinchina.
 This new Cochinchinese parliament was elected on 10 April 1949, with the Vietnamese representatives then becoming a majority.
 On 23 April, the Territorial Assembly approved the merger of the Provisional Government of Southern Vietnam with the Provisional Central Government of Vietnam.
 The decision was in turn approved by the French National Assembly on 20 May, and the merger was effective on 4 June.
 The State of Vietnam was then proclaimed, with Bảo Đại as head of state.